BenjaminVanRyseghem/next-action-clojure/README.md

 [1]: https://github.com/technomancy/leiningen
 [2]: https://todoist.com

+## Download

+Download the [jar file](https://github.com/BenjaminVanRyseghem/next-action-clojure/raw/master/target/next-action-1.0.0-standalone.jar) for a standalone application.

+Otherwise, just clone/fork this repository.

 ## Running

-To start a web server for the application, run:
+To start the jar file, run:

+    $ java -jar next-action-1.0.0-standalone.jar

+If you want to run the development code, clone this repository then run:

     lein run

+You also need to create a `info.json` file which must be in the directory where you run the Java command.

 ## Compiling

-To compile the application as a stand-alone deplaoyable server, run:
+To compile the application as a stand-alone application, run:

     lein uberjar